SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 }
 ~~~

-We also need to start the Verticle by deploying it form the MainVerticle.
+We also need to start the Verticle by deploying it from the MainVerticle.
 So add this code to the `modernize-apps/cart/src/main/java/com/redhat/coolstore/MainVerticle.java` file at the `// TODO: Deploy ShippingServiceVerticle` marker:

 ~~~java
 vertx.deployVerticle(